 The second largest city in Mongolia with just under 100000 people.
 The city remains a mostly industrial region and is the home of some 82% of the whole population of the Darkhan Uil province.
 Most live in residential apartments but 15 % still live in yurts.
 The city has a monument to the horse-head fiddle, the national emblematic instrument of Mongols.
 The horse head fiddle is a traditional Mongolian bowed stringed instrument and is the favourite Mongolian musical instrument.

-a city in Mongolia located in the western part of the country and 1,100 kilometres west of ULAANBAATAR Uliastai is located in a river valley where the Chigestai and Bogdiin Gol rivers meet, and is surrounded by mountains on all sides.
-It is not just the most remote major city in Mongolia Uliastai is one of the oldest settlements in Mongolia and has long been an important centre of caravan trade even into the 20th century.
-It was connected by camel caravan routes with to all parts of Mongolia.
+The city is located in the western part of the country and 1,100 kilometres west of ULAANBAATAR.
+Uliastai is located in a river valley where the Chigestai and Bogdiin Gol rivers meet and is surrounded by mountains on all sides.
+It is not just the most remote major city in Mongolia, Uliastai is one of the oldest settlements in Mongolia and has long been an important centre of caravan trade even into the 20th century.
+It was connected by camel caravan routes to all parts of Mongolia.
 Must see is the Togs Boyant Javklannt overlooking the town and the river

 Mongolia is known as the “Land of the Eternal Blue Sky” because it has over 250 sunny days a year.
 Most of the country is hot in the summer and extremely cold in the winter, with January averages dropping as low as −45 °C

 SUMMER: Average 2 degrees at night to 40 degrees during the day